arthur-zheng/FEIQ/this.md

 jon.fullName();                // "Jon Snow"
 jon.weapon.use();              // "Pew, Longclaw used."
 ```
-Invoked as method works the same as java.
-And it's fundamental of all our future theories.
+Invoked as method works the same as Java.

 `fullName` method was invoked as a method of `jon`.
 Because there is a 'jon.' right before it.
 So `jon` will passed into `fullName()` as its `this`.

 **Takeaway**: _Anything_ before the **dot** will passed into the method as the method's `this` keyword.

+But nothing or dot was before the function?
+Read on.
 ### 2. As Function

 ```js